Ameerah1410/job-portal1/README.md

 3. Error Handling:
    Error handling is implemented for various scenarios, including errors during the HTTP requests and internal server errors.
 Error messages are appropriately logged to the console and frontend providing helpful information for debugging.

-4. Passport.js for Authentication:
-   Passport.js is employed for user authentication, providing a centralized and customizable middleware for Node.js.
-It supports various authentication strategies, ensuring secure user sessions and password handling.
-This helps prevent unauthorized access and enhances the overall security of the authentication process.

-5. JWT Tokens with Short Expiry in Cookies:
+4. JWT Tokens with Short Expiry in Cookies:
    JSON Web Tokens (JWT) are used with short expiration times and stored in secure HTTP-only cookies.
 This practice enhances security by reducing the risk of token misuse, especially in the event of a token being compromised.

-6. Environment Variables:
+5. Environment Variables:
    Sensitive information, such as API keys, should be stored as environment variables.
 Although API keys were not needed to access this public access API, it is essential to avoid hardcoding any sensitive information in the source code.
 Instead, these values should be stored as environment variables and accessed using the process.env object in the application code.

-7. General Best Practices:
+6. General Best Practices:
    The application adheres to general best practices for secure coding, including regular updates of dependencies, input validation, secure transmission of data, and proper handling of user sessions.

-### Link to deplyed app
+### Deployment

 Separately deploying the backend on Render and the frontend on Netlify enables independent scaling, modular development, enhanced security, and optimized infrastructure costs.
 This approach streamlines development cycles, improves developer experience, and allows for granular access control, aligning with best practices for efficient and maintainable deployments.